MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: MS-RNN

 \subsubsection{Multi-scale Embedding}

-Fig.~\ref{fig::ms-rnn} depicts the MS-RNN framework.
-Unlike the RNN framework (Fig.~\ref{fig::rnn}), downsampling (max pooling) and upsampling (bilinear interpolation) are added to construct a mirror pyramid structure, and skip connections (use ``+" to joint hidden states like $H_{t}^{0}$ and $H_{t}^{1}$) are added to combine the high-level semantic features and low-level detailed features of the same scales.
+Fig.~\ref{fig:ms-rnn::ms-rnn} depicts the MS-RNN framework.
+Unlike the RNN framework (Fig.~\ref{fig:ms-rnn::rnn}), downsampling (maximum pooling with scale factor of 2)) and upsampling (bilinear interpolation with scale factor of 2) layers are added to construct a mirror pyramid structure, and skip connections (use ``+'' to joint hidden states like $H_{t}^{0}$ and $H_{t}^{1}$) are added to combine the high-level semantic features and low-level detailed features of the same scales.
+It should be pointed out that all sampling layers of the same class are independent rather than shared operations.
 In the vertical direction, only downsampling and upsampling $H_t^l$ are required for MS-ConvLSTM and MS-TrajGRU.
 For MS-PredRNN, MS-PredRNN++, MS-MIM, MS-MotionRNN, MS-PredRNN-V2, and MS-PrecipLSTM, both $H_t^l$ and $M_t^l$ need to be sampled.
 In particular, for MS-MIM and MS-MotionRNN, sampling $H_{t-1}^{l-1}$ along the diagonal propagation is also required.
 During the flow of tensors along the vertical (layer) and horizontal (time) directions, memories in the memory list naturally maintain the same scale as the current layer, and no additional processing is required.
 For brevity, the skip connections in this paper only transmit the outputs of the basic RNN ($H_t^l$).
 In fact, the spatiotemporal memory $M_t^l$ (if any) can also be transmitted, which may bring additional performance improvements, but parameters and memory usage should be the same as MS-RNN.
-In addition, there are many choices of skip connection ways, such as similar to UNet 3+~\cite{huang2020unet} and fully connected ways, but experiments show that the one used in this paper is the simplest but the most effective (Table~\ref{table:mnist-skip}).
+In addition, there are many choices of skip connection ways, such as similar to UNet 3+~\cite{huang2020unet} and fully connected ways, but experiments show that the one used in this paper is the simplest but the most effective (Table~\ref{table:ms-rnn:mnist-skip}).